Best Mission Toilets (2026)

 Elongated bowls are roughly 2 inches longer front-to-back than round bowls and are considered more comfortable for most adults.
 Flush performance in a well-designed toilet does not differ significantly between bowl shapes, since performance depends on water volume, trapway diameter, flush valve design, and bowl geometry at the trapway exit rather than the overall bowl length.
 All eight picks in this roundup use elongated bowls.
 Round bowls save space and are sometimes preferred in small bathrooms.

-The flush technology is identical: both use the Dynamax Tornado dual flush system with a 0.8 gallon partial flush and 1.28 gallon full flush achieving 800 grams MaP.
+The flush technology is identical: both use the Dynamax Tornado dual flush system with a 0.8 gallon partial flush and 1.28 gallon full flush achieving a perfect 1000 grams MaP.
 The difference is purely aesthetic.
 The standard Aquia IV has curved, traditional tank contours.
 The Aquia IV Cube has a sharp-cornered, angular tank and bowl profile that suits contemporary and modern bathroom design.
 The Cube carries a slight price premium.
 CeFiONtect glaze is available on both.

 Skirted toilets have a smooth panel covering the trapway on the outside of the bowl, while non-skirted (standard) designs expose the curved trapway contours.
 Skirted designs are significantly easier to clean because there are no nooks for grime to collect.
 They also look more contemporary.
 The trade-off is a slightly higher price and, in some cases, floor-mounted bolts that are proprietary rather than standard.
 If cleaning speed matters and budget allows, a skirted design like the Woodbridge T-0019 or Swiss Madison St. Tropez is the practical preference.